WillieMaddox/Airbus_SDC_dup/RESEARCH.md

 ![Example4b](notebooks/figures/46b87e21c.jpg_f881c203f.jpg_48a.jpg)

 It is hard to tell just by looking at these overlap regions if they are duplicate.
-In situations like this we use a technique called average channel subtraction.
+For situations like this we leverage a technique called average channel subtraction.
 We first find the median of each channel across both images but only for pixels in the overlapping region.
 We then subtract from each image the shared channel median.
-The trick is to maintain unsigned int8 for the pixel datatype.
+The trick is to make sure the pixels are unsigned int8 when doing the subtraction operation.
 Pixels with values less than the median will be forced to wrap around to higher values.
 Using this technique, we obtain the modified image.